How to Repair the Ice Maker in Your RV Fridge

 They came back with yet another number that is (they said) a direct replacement for my ice maker.

 By now, I had become tired of this problem.
-The price was right, so I ordered the replacement unit.
+The price was right, so I capitulated and ordered the replacement unit.

 NorCold Ice Maker Water Valve